simpleclub/url_strategy/README.md

 ## Usage

-With a simple call of `setPathUrlStrategy`, your Flutter web app does not include a leading `#` in the URL anymore 🚀
+With a simple call of `setPathUrlStrategy`, your Flutter web app does not have a leading `#` in the URL anymore 🚀

 ```dart